Hundreds of accused clergy left off church’s sex abuse lists

 The AP found the Boston archdiocese has the most accused priests left off its list, with almost 80 not included.
 Nearly three-quarters, like McCormick, were priests from religious orders.
 Another dozen died before allegations were received — another exclusion cited by the archdiocese.

-After the AP inquired, a spokeswoman for the archdiocese in New Orleans, where McCormick served in 1991, said the archdiocese would seek to verify information about the priest and add him to its list.

-If McCormick goes onto New Orleans’ list, he would be excluded from the AP’s undercount analysis, despite still being absent on lists in the other dioceses where he served.
+Priests named on any list were excluded from the AP’s undercount analysis, even if they were not named on lists in the other dioceses where they served.
 Because the AP counted only priests left off all lists, critics say the number of 900 unnamed priests represents just a tiny portion of the true scope of the underreporting problem.

 Other priests excluded from the credibly accused lists were left off because of findings from the diocesan investigations process.